SESL logo light

 7.1 Condition expressions

 The simplest form of a condition is a single expression string in the if field.
+A condition expression compares two values using an operator and returns true or false.
+When the condition is true, the rule fires and its actions execute.

 <left operand> <operator> <right operand>